1024pix/matomo-scalingo-deploy/README.md

 export MATOMO_DATABASE_PASSWORD=secure
 ```

+#### Activating Matomo Tag Manager (TMS)

+By default, Matomo TMS is not activated.

+If you activate it manually, in your Matomo dashboard, then the plugin will be disabled the next time your application/container will restart.

+It is because, the first time the plugin is activated, some databases are created.
+At the initialization of the application, if these tables are present, then the nav bar tab is not shown.
+And since this *core plugin* is not activated by default, it is not embedded in the `[General] PluginsInstalled[]` section in the `config/config.ini.php` distributed file.

+Thus, if you want to use Matomo TMS, you must set the environment variable `MATOMO_TAG_MANAGER_ENABLED=true`.

 #### Manage Purchased plugins

 If not yet done, set the environment variable `MATOMO_LICENSE_KEY` with your own [Matomo license key](https://fr.matomo.org/faq/how-to/how-do-i-get-a-license-key-for-the-maxmind-geolocation-database/) in your Scalingo app.